feyswall/ellipsisDigital/README.md

 ```
 This will as well create **5000** books  records with it, so it will take some
 time to complete, please wait for 5 to 10 minutes.
+This data will have a default pdf and thumbnail.
 Those dummy data that will help you to start interacting with the system.